Norm Glenister

-Norman Mick Glenister (23 August 1915 – 17 November 1963) was an Australian rules footballer who played with Geelong in the VFL during the 1930s and 1940s.
+Norman Leslie Glenister (23 August 1915 – 17 November 1963) was an Australian rules footballer who played with Geelong in the VFL during the 1930s and 1940s.

 Whether playing as a half forward flanker, centreman or rover, Glenister was a consistent goalkicker for Geelong and bar his debut year when he played just two games never failed to kick 20 goals in a season.
 He missed Geelong's 1937 premiership due to injury and topped their goalkicking in 1939 with 36 goals.
 His best season tally however was 50 goals which he kicked in 1938.
 A Victorian interstate representative, he kicked five goals in a game against South Australia in 1939.

 Glenister also played for Victorian Football Association club Coburg, crossing without a clearance in 1941 during the throw-pass era, before returning to Geelong in 1945 after his suspension for crossing without a clearance had ended.

-Glenister's brother Harold played alongside him in the same team briefly.
+Glenister's brother Harold briefly played alongside him in the same Geelong team.